okdistribute/nutella-scrape/exercises/collecting_data/problem.md

 Go to `http://web.archive.org/web/20120216223019/http://www.reddit.com/r/science/` and look at the page source by right-clicking a link and clicking `Inspect Element`

-Parse the html to turn the visual table into a csv table, where each link is a row.
-You'll need to use `map`, and `console.log` each row.
+Parse the html to create a json row for each reddit link.
+You'll need to use `map`, get the raw data, and `console.log` each row.

 Each row should include 3 fields: the visible `score`, the link's `href`, and `contents` (text contents of the `a` tag).

-Example row:
+Example:
 ```
 {
   score":15",